 “Seek the Lord and his strength; seek his presence continually!”
 Psalm 105:4

 I love to read the English Puritans.
-They’re not easy to read.
-They demand much from the reader.
-But the reward is great, for in these writers we discover a generation that panted after God, a generation that pursued—with noteworthy devotion—the satisfying goodness that is found only in the “One who is high and lifted up, who inhabits eternity, whose name is Holy.”
+They’re not easy to read and they demand much from the reader.
+But the reward is great, for here one can discover a generation that panted after God, a generation that pursued—with noteworthy devotion—the satisfying goodness that is found only in the “One who is high and lifted up, who inhabits eternity, whose name is Holy.”

 One of these Puritan writers was a man named George Swinnock, one of the easiest Puritan theologians to read.
-He lived and wrote and preached in the middle of 17th century, but his writings are still fresh and powerful today.
-They are in fact like sanctified bellows: they stir and awaken holy fire from every page.
+He lived and wrote and preached in the middle of the 17th century, but his writings are still fresh and powerful today.
+They are in fact like sanctified bellows: they stir and awaken holy fire.

-On one of these pages, Swinnock writes the following: “If water be taken from the fire when it is a little warm, it cooleth quickly.
+In one of his volumes, Swinnock writes the following: “If water be taken from the fire when it is a little warm, it cooleth quickly.
 He that would have it boil must rather increase the fire.”
 Swinnock knew from experience that unless the Lord’s presence is sought continually, as the Psalmist bids us to do, the fire of personal devotion grows dim, and the warmth of our affection for Jesus Christ is lost with alarming speed.

 The Lord Jesus wants his followers to be hot in the intensity of their devotion to him.
 He has no love for lukewarmness.
 He desires that his disciples are ignited by holy fire: hot in their love for him, hot in their willingness to obey him and be conformed to his image, hot in their appetite to see him high and lifted up in all of his magnificent glory.